yuk068/Gomoku/README.md

 ### Project is Archived:

-Update: I will try to fix the issue where it doesn't behave correctly near the bounds of the board Unfortunately, I have decided to finalize the project and archive the source code, you can learn more about this project on my blog: https://yuk068.github.io/
+Unfortunately, I have decided to finalize the project and archive the source code, you can learn more about this project on my blog: https://yuk068.github.io/

 ## Configuration setup: